LinuxSquare/TermTalk/README.md

 mvn install
 mvn liberty:start-server
 ```
-Once started the broker-service is reachable under the following link: <http://localhost:9000/>.
+Once started, the broker-service is reachable under the following link: <http://localhost:9000/>.
 TermTalk works with the JSON data-interchange format.
-Data can be gotten from the broker-server under the link <http://localhost:9000/broker/api/user>.
+Data can be received from the broker-server under the link <http://localhost:9000/broker/api/user>.

 The Ports are as followed:
   * HTTP: 9000